 Because amateur radio is a social and service activity, Hams usually join one or more clubs and associations–such as the American Radio Relay League (ARRL)–as well as locals groups.
 In the Medford/Jackson County region of Southern Oregon, one local group is the Rogue Valley Amateur Radio Club (RVARC).
 We are a local affiliate of the ARRL.

-The RVARC meets the first Thursday of each month (September through June–except for the December Christmas party) at the Red Cross building, 60 Hawthorne Street in Medford (map).
+The RVARC meets the first Thursday of each month (October through June–except for the December Christmas party) at the Red Cross building, 60 Hawthorne Street in Medford (map).
 The September “meeting” is the Annual Swap Meet on the first Saturday after the first Thursday of the month from 10:00a to 3:00p.

 [[Photo]] Meetings start at 7:00pm and last until about 9:00pm.
 They begin with a short business meeting on Club plans and activities.
 This is followed by a break for coffee, cookies, and socializing.
 Often, members will bring home-built projects or other radio-related paraphernalia for display and discussion during the break.